 - Emergency cash

-- Copy of emergency contacts
+- A copy of your list of emergency contacts

 - 1 complete change of warm clothing and shoes per person, including:

 - Sturdy shoes

 - A hat and gloves